Siege of Chernihiv: March

 On 10 March, Mayor Vladyslav Atroshenko said that Russian forces had completed the encirclement of Chernihiv, adding that the city was completely isolated and critical infrastructure for its 300,000 residents was rapidly failing as it came under repeated bombardment.
 A Russian airstrike also damaged the Chernihiv Arena.

 On 11 March, the Chernihiv Stadium and a library were badly damaged by a Russian airstrike.
 The "Hotel Ukraine" building in the city was destroyed on 12 March.
 Ukrainian forces later claimed to have destroyed a Russian missile unit shelling the city, with some Russian troops surrendering.

 On 13 March, a Russian airstrike at 05:46 hit a dormitory, killing five civilians according to the State Emergency Services.
+A church on the cemetery Yatsevo was destroyed by shelling (about 3,000 graves on this cemetery were also damaged during the siege).
 Ukrainian forces later claimed to have shot down a Russian fighter jet while it was bombing Chernihiv.

 On 14 March, Chaus stated that Russian airstrikes had destroyed the Chernihiv Polytechnic National University.
 The Office of the Prosecutor General of Ukraine stated that ten civilians were killed during the shelling of the city.
 Near Chernihiv, the Ukrainian military defeated an enemy tank unit that was to participate in an attack on Kyiv.

+On 16 March, a Russian attack killed at least 18 and injured 26 civilians, who were waiting in a line for bread.

-On 25 March, Ukrainian authorities said that Russian forces had cut-off the northern city of Chernihiv after destroying a road bridge Across the Desna in the south, while attempts to fully encircle the city remained unsuccessful.
+On 25 March, Ukrainian authorities said that Russian forces had cut-off the northern city of Chernihiv after destroying a road bridge across the Desna in the south, while attempts to fully encircle the city remained unsuccessful.
 On 30 March 2022, the Korolenko Chernihiv Regional Universal Scientific Library was bombed, along with the market in the city center.
 Also a specialized table tennis hall in the Khimik Sport Complex was hit by the Russian army.
 Russian forces aimed at the sports complex, but the rocket did not reach the building, leaving a funnel on the sports ground nearby.
 The depth of the funnel reached about ten meters.
 The Khimik Sport Complex, received severe damage – all the windows were broken, plaster crumbled, tables, floor, ceiling, electrical equipment were damaged.
-Practically, the center for table tennis became unsuitable.
+Practically, the center for table tennis became unusable.